 We use our funding to ensure that these high quality, impactful approaches are used in every lesson and for every child.
-We also support PP children with trips and visit , music lessons and priority access to all clubs.
+We also support PP children with trips and visits, music lessons and priority access to all clubs.

 In summary we concentrate on making a difference to all individuals and tailor our approaches to each child, monitoring our approaches, working flexibly to ensure that each child reaches their full potential.

 What impact did it have?

-Overall, PP children made above expected progress in reading (1y2m) writing (1y1m) and maths (1y2m) in 2017-18.
+Overall, PP children made above expected progress in reading (1y3m) writing (1y2m) and maths (1y2m) in 2018-9.
 The rate of progress needs to continue in order to further close the attainment difference.
 Individual data is not given here as children could be identified.

 How much PP funding will we have in 2019-20 and how will we spend it?

 What is our PP strategy?

 Our strategy is clear- for every child to ‘be the best they can be’ and for us to ensure that happens.
 We have read and discussed 2019 guidance from EEF and will be implementing its approach, as it fits with ours.

 What are the barriers for educational achievement faced by PP pupils?